 Crafting any hospital marketing plan is a near-impossible task.
 The principal challenge is to satisfy the numerous and diverse internal demands, and to do so with finite (and often shrinking) resources.

 It needs to be a cohesive, coordinated plan that effectively reaches your organization’s various audiences and serves or supports a range of service lines in a variety of service areas.

-Patients recognize the facility, but individual needs are typically more narrowly defined among:
+Patients recognize the hospital facility, but individuals’ needs are typically more narrowly defined among: